Gareth Evans (politician): Return to opposition, 1996–1999

 Evans had long desired to move from the Senate to the House of Representatives, where he hoped to pursue leadership ambitions.
 His first attempt to do so, in 1984, had been thwarted by the Socialist Left faction, but in 1995 he gained endorsement for the seat of Holt, in Melbourne's eastern suburbs, and was elected at the 1996 election.
 He was elected Deputy Leader of the Labor Party, defeating Simon Crean, and appointed Shadow Treasurer by Leader Kim Beazley.
-As Deputy Leader Evans led a major policy review in every shadow portfolio area, and during 1997 orchestrated in secret the defection to the Labor Party of the popular leader of the Australian Democrats, Senator Cheryl Kernot, who resigned from the Senate in October and became a Labor House of Representatives candidate at the 1998 election.
+As Deputy Leader, Evans led a major policy review in every shadow portfolio area, and during 1997 orchestrated in secret the defection to the Labor Party of the popular leader of the Australian Democrats, Senator Cheryl Kernot, who resigned from the Senate in October and became a Labor House of Representatives candidate at the 1998 election.
 The political triumph of the defection was, however, soured by the later revelation – by Laurie Oakes in his column in The Bulletin in 2002 – that Evans and Kernot had been having an affair at the time.

-Evans, after eighteen years in the Senate, found the transition to the much rowdier and fast-paced lower house environment not easy to manage, and – with Australia sailing comfortably through the 1997 Asian financial crisis – also found it difficult to get traction with his own economic policy brief.
+Evans, after eighteen years in the Senate, found the transition to the much rowdier and fast-paced lower-house environment not easy to manage, and – with Australia sailing comfortably through the 1997 Asian financial crisis – also found it difficult to get traction with his own economic policy brief.
 He also did not enjoy the move to opposition after thirteen years in government, coining the expression "relevance deprivation syndrome", which – while he was criticised more than applauded for his honesty at the time – is now entrenched in the national vocabulary.
 His biographer, Keith Scott, commented that "Overwhelmingly, Evans's period as deputy leader and shadow treasurer – from March 1996 to October 1998 – was his least successful in federal parliament".
-Labor's defeat at the 1998 election led to Evans's resignation from the opposition front bench, and in September 1999 he resigned from Parliament causing a by-election, which was later won by Labor candidate Anthony Byrne.
+Labor's defeat at the 1998 election led to Evans's resignation from the opposition front bench, and in September 1999 he resigned from Parliament, causing a by-election which was won by Labor candidate Anthony Byrne.

-Throughout his time as a member of both houses of Parliament, Evans served in three of the four leadership positions, deputy Senate leader, Senate leader and deputy leader in the House of Representatives.
+Throughout his time as a member of both houses of Parliament, Evans served in three of the four leadership positions: deputy Senate leader, Senate leader and deputy leader in the House of Representatives.

+Ironically, the only leadership position he did not attain was that of party leader (in the House of Representatives) which had been the very reason for his switch from the Senate to the House of Representatives.